paolotremadio/homebridge-automation-chromecast/README.md

 This accessory will discover all chromecasts on the network and create a lightbulb for each Chromecast or Chromecast Audio device.

-Turning On the the bulb will play the currently casted stream.
+Turning the bulb On/Off  will play/pause the currently casted stream.
-Turning Off the switch will pause the stream.
 Setting the brightness will set the volume of the device.

 ## Installation